-The Tongva Indians once occupied the entire Los Angeles Basin, including the watersheds of the San Gabriel, Santa Ana, and Los Angeles rivers.
+The Tongva Indians once occupied the entire Los Angeles Basin and the San Fernando Valley, including the watersheds of the San Gabriel, Santa Ana, and Los Angeles Rivers.
 They also inhabited the offshore islands of San Clemente, Santa Catalina, and San Nicolas.51 The Tongva were traditionally hunters and gatherers who exploited native plants and animals and occupied small villages.